srl-labs/containerlab/README.md

 		* `image`: the image that is used for this kind of container
 		* `license`: the license file that is used for this kind of container
 	* `dut_specifics`: This section specifies the dut specific details.
 If parameters are not set the can be inherited from higher sections.
-		* 	`kind`: the kind of container e.g. srl, ceos or alpine
+		* 	`kind`: the kind of container e.g. srl, ceos, alpine, linux or bridge
 		*  `group`: used in the graph output, to help visualize the output
 	* `kind_defaults`: This section specifies the kind defaults
 		* `<dutName>`